Layout alignment

 Breakpoints

-Responsive design often involves setting breakpoints in CSS to adjust layouts for different screen sizes.
+Responsive Design often involves setting breakpoints in CSS to adjust layouts for different screen sizes.
 Properly defining these breakpoints ensures that elements reconfigure effectively, enhancing usability on various devices.

 css